 Now, as a Boston-based couple with grown children and grandchildren who come and go, they said: “We spent a lot of time thinking about the way the rooms would be used.
 We wanted it to work when it was just the two of us, and when the entire family shows up.
 And we achieved that.”

 With their own collection of traditional yet comfortable design ideas and treasured family heirlooms, we partnered up to create an inviting, unpretentious interior design with some contemporary elements.
 If there is a simpler, more inviting and casual 21st-century version of Downton Abbey, this could be it.
 But here, you can dress casually and settle in for one of many views.

 Stone, the owners easily decided, reminded them of home in England,.
 It would withstand harsh winters, last forever and bring character to their vision.

 The Tudor construction brought generous, tall windows that draw in the shifting western light.
 Below, sturdy stone walls mark the borders; an artful gate, designed and fabricated by a family nephew back in England, offers a welcoming invite for visitors.

-Inside, the home offers unassuming rooms, clean lines and cream-hued colors.
-Family heirlooms have a place among more traditional English Tudor furnishings, alongside more contemporary and mid-century accents.
+Inside, unassuming rooms, clean lines and cream-hued colors are backdrops for family heirlooms and some contemporary design accents.
 Nearly every room offers an invitation to turn off the phone, sit, stop and–perhaps for a long time–take in the Berkshire landscape.

 The family’s heirloom dish collection is on display in a country cupboard, with warm, interior backlighting.